mjbenefiel/burger/README.md

 - models
     - burger.js
-        - importing orm to create functions that will interact with database
+        - importing orm.js to create functions that will interact with database

     - public
         - assets for images, css and simple js file